mcostalba/scoutfish/README.md

 Above examples show how to query for a specific material distribution, for a specific game result and how to compose the queries to create complex and very general multiple-conditions.

+You are not limited to a single sub-fen, for instance the following query:

+    ./scoutfish.exe scout my_db.bin { "sub-fen": ["8/8/8/q7/8/8/8/8", "8/8/8/r7/8/8/8/8"] }

+Will match all the positions with a black queen **or** a black rook in a5.
+There is no limit to the size of the sub-fen list, enabling to compose very powerful queries.